 Harri Stanfield Gwyn Morgan, Lieutenant (E), Royal Navy.
 Harri was the son of the Reverend William Harry Morgan and Jenny Agnes Morgan, of The Rectory, Derry Ormond.
 He served with the Royal Navy, aboard HMS Argonaut, a Dido Class Light Cruiser.
 She was sent to the Mediterranean in 1942, as part of Force Q. On 14 December 1942, Argonaut was hit on the starboard side by torpedoes from the Italian submarine Mocenigo, west of Galita Island, and suffered heavy structural damage to her bow and stern structure which were blown off.
 The crippled destroyer was towed back to Algiers, but Harri had been killed in the explosion that day.
 He was 22 years old, and is commemorated on the Portsmouth Naval Memorial, Hampshire.
 (The memorial states C. Morgan).

 Thomas Wynford Parry, Sergeant, 1381589, Royal Air Force Volunteer Reserve.
-Thomas was born on 21 January 1922, the son of Thomas and Sarah Parry, of Brynmadog Lodge, Llangybi.
-He served with the Royal Air Force.
-Little else is known of his military service, but Thomas died on active service in Huntingdonshire on 9 October 1942.
-He was 20 years old, and is buried at Bettws Bledrws (St. Bledrws) Churchyard.
+Thomas was born on 21 January 1922, the son of Thomas Parry and Sarah Parry, of Brynmadog Lodge, Llangybi.
+He enlisted into the Royal Air Force Volunteer Reserve and was posted to 1654 Heavy Conversion Unit at RAF Swinderby, Lincolnshire.
+Thomas was on detachment to RAF Wittering, near Peterborough, when he died on 9 October 1942, aged 20.
+His remains were brought home and he was buried in St. Bledrws Churchyard, Bettws Bledrws on 16 October.

 William Albert Smallwood, Staff Sergeant, 5504408, Glider Pilot Regiment.
 William was the Husband of Annie Jane Smallwood, of Riverslea, Llangybi.
 He served with the Glider Pilot Regiment, 1st Wing Army Air Corps, as a Glider Pilot with the 1st Airborne Division.
 William took part in the glider-borne assault on Arnhem, during Operation Market Garden, and landed his Horsa Glider at Oosterbeek on 17 September 1944.
 William survived a week of intense fighting at Arnhem, but was shot in the eye and died on 24 September 1944 at the Hartenstein Hotel Dressing Station.
 He was 27 years old, and is buried at Arnhem Oosterbeek War Cemetery, Netherlands.